-mendation: We recommend that the School adhere to its internal control policies and procedures relating to the internal account so that all deposits and cash receipts are properly counted, reviewed, and reconciled to the amount deposited in the bank account.
+mendation: We recommend that the School adheres to its internal control policies and procedures relating to the internal accounts so that all deposits and cash receipts are properly counted, reviewed, and reconciled to the amount deposited in the bank account.
+In addition, we recommend the School's treasurer and staff accepting cash receipts be provided additional internal account training to ensure compliance with these policies.